-The Psychology department and the provisions of Psychological Therapies at Breckenbrough School has been established for over 13 years.
-This service has been developed in response to the needs of our students who predominantly have ASD diagnosis with a wide range of comorbidities, psychological disorders and a broad range of emotional and behavioural difficulties.
+The Psychology department and the provisions of Psychological Therapies at Breckenbrough School has been established for over 20 years.
+This service has been developed in response to the needs of our students, who predominantly have an Autism diagnosis with a wide range of comorbidities, psychological disorders and a broad range of emotional and behavioural difficulties.
 The service is led by a Chartered Psychologist who is a HCPC Registered Practitioner.
 There is also a close working relationship between Teesside University and Breckenbrough School, providing placements for Doctoral Psychology Students.

 For practical reasons, the Therapy timetable runs alongside the Academic timetable, thus optimally facilitating and supporting the pupils in their academic as well as their personal and social developments and their emotional wellbeing.